 that the information is accurate and up to date.

-inspects feed premises e.g. farms, to check compliance with
+e.g. farms, to check compliance with compositional, labelling and

-environmental health and trading standards team, implement several
+and trading standards team, implement several joint food related

-joint food related initiatives with other public health partners,
+initiatives with other public health partners, although some of

 1) A breast feeding project between the food